Biography of Ingo Maurer

 Honorary doctorate, Royal College of Art, London - 2009

-Design Award of the Federal Republic of Germany, for lifetime achievement - 2011
+Design Award of the Federal Republic of Germany, for Lifetime Achievement - 2011

 Compasso d'Oro of the Italian Association for Industrial Design ADI, Career category - 2019